Mach Loop Experience

 A £20 deposit secures your place.
 Payments can be made over the phone, by bank transfer or online.
 Just call the studio and speak to Paula.

 What skill level do I have to be?

-All skills are welcome, beginner to advanced – With such a small group I can cater for all levels.
+All skills are welcome, beginner to advanced – I can cater to all levels with such a small group.
 It’ll almost be like a 1-2-1 for the week.
-Group training will also be given of course!
+Group training will also be given, of course!